Codeinwp/elementor-templater/readme.txt

 If you are a theme author and would like to have your theme added to our supported list please provide details and we'll see what we can do.

-If you find any issues with your particula theme not playing nice with the templates please let us know so that we can do our best to accommodate you.
+If you find any issues with your particular theme not playing nice with the templates please let us know so that we can do our best to accommodate you.

 == Installation ==